Whole Life Insurance

 | Who it's for | Seniors with manageable health | Seniors declined elsewhere |

-Through Foresters Financial, final expense comes in three tiers.
-All tiers: ages 50–85, no exam, $5,000 minimum face, $10/month minimum premium, $36/year certificate fee.
+Through our carrier partners, final expense comes in three tiers.
+All tiers: ages 50–85, no exam, $5,000 minimum face, $10/month minimum premium, $36/year policy fee.
 Cash value and loans available on all tiers.
+Your answers to the application's health questions determine which tier you qualify for.

 |---|---|---|